 - Mini-fridge – keep your post-workout drinks nice and cool, and handy.

 So, there you go.
-Your gym is all set up, and you have no excuses for not working out and following through on those resolutions!
+Your home workout space is all set up, and you have created your best home gym.
+You have no excuses for not following through on those resolutions!

 Pin this for later: